OctavioSerpe/metamask-challenge/README.md

 The frontend must have different features
 - login with Metamask
-- display account address and it´s balance
+- display account address and it's balance
-- save account address and it´s balance sending them to the backend
+- save account address and it's balance sending them to the backend
 - support Rinkeby Test Network

 The backend must have different features
 - connect to a Mongodb database
-- offer a POST endpoint to save account address and it´s balance to the Mongodb instance
+- offer a POST endpoint to save account address and it's balance to the Mongodb instance

 Another requirement is to make an Ethereum faucet to test the web.